LivePersonInc/developer-center/pages/Documents/MessagingChannels/ProactiveMessaging/api.md

 Only registered customers can.

 <strong>How does first Inapp message display in agent workspace?</strong>
-First Inapp message is not part of conversations becuase customers cannot send first message on behalf of agent.
+First Inapp message is not part of conversations because customers cannot send first message on behalf of agent.
 Agent widget is used to display first message.
 It's not perfect. we are trying to solve it.

 <strong>Is customer SDE enabled for all accounts?</strong>
 To use customer SDE via API, reach out to Proactive team to get it enabled for the account.
 Currently the feature is not enabled for all accounts.